bit-twit/java-learn-path/README.md

   * Maven default lifecycles
   * Maven JAR archetype
 * create a Maven executable JAR project and run it
+* Mini-projects
   * add JODA TIME 3rd party library and use it in your JAR, to show formatted current date to the console
+  * add JOG4J and SJFJ in your pom.xml and use it throughout your code
+  * add tests for your code
+  * add commons packages from Apache to your project and add code/tests for various functions
+  * add JAXB dependency and use it to parse a simple XML file/content
+  * add Jackson dependency and use it to parse simple JSON file/content

 ##### JVM memory management
 * what is a classloader